ngrx/platform/docs/router-store/api.md

     const queryParams = routerState.root.queryParams;
     const params = route.params;

-    // Only return an object including the URL and query params
+    // Only return an object including the URL, params and query params
     // instead of the entire snapshot
     return { url, params, queryParams };
   }